ChrstphrHll/npc_gen/students/Helera Urkensvall.md

 # Helera Urkensvall
 ---
 ### Description
-- Halfling Barbarian from Beleriand
+- Halfling Barbarian from Principality of the Palus Peoples
 - 3rd year Exploration student in Burk
-- long straight strawberry blond hair that's well kept, Green eyes, and Brown skin
+- shoulder length curly blonde hair that's plain, Green eyes, and Brown skin
 - Is Sociable and Cantankerous, and has Change as their ideal

 ### Organizations